sweezyio/Solar/README.md

 ```
 Note: This is a first idea, so the final result could look quite different.

-Please help with naming in [The Naming Issue](https://github.com/simplebinary/PL/issues/1)

 - SimpleBinary
 Owner of this repository